Welcome to Pocono Raceway and the Verizon IndyCar ABC Supply 500 weekend.

 JOIN THE CONVERSATION

 Pocono Raceway would love for you to join the conversation this weekend.
-Be sure to follow @poconoraceway on Twitter and Instagram and to use these official hashtags.
+Be sure to follow @poconoraceway on Twitter and Instagram where we were able to acquire Instagram comments, use these official hashtags.

 ABC Supply 500– #ABCSupply500